 Graduate Student Assistantship Program

-- Eighteen hours per week are spent fulfilling job responsibilities.
+- Seventeen hours per week are spent fulfilling job responsibilities.

 - Each student is required to register and attend a not-for-credit seminar in Disability Studies each semester during the academic year.
 Two hours per week are spent in academic course work/class preparation in Disability Studies (one hour in the Disability Studies classroom and one hour in class preparation).
 Additionally, through the academic year the student will spend 1 hour/week developing a research question/proposal linking disability studies and their academic discipline.
 This will be presented in a poster session in the Spring.

 Individually designed work assignments are available.